The SQL

 The main Area of interest in this section is the ‘Overall Totals For All Recursive Statements’ section.
 This is the SQL statements contained within your PL/SQL package and comprises the totals for all parses, executes and fetches incurred by your statements.
 In this particular bit of PL/SQL, bind variables are used and statements are executed many times, which leads to a much smaller amount of parses than executes – which is generally a good thing.

-more or less the same as your executes, you should check your code to
+were more or less the same as your executes, you should check

-for contended resources, network traffic and so on.
-If you were tuning
+network traffic and so on.
+If you were tuning this

-this application, you wouldn’t really worry about this sort of profile.
+application, you wouldn’t really worry about this sort of

 Lastly, although it’s not really an issue for this simulated workload, note also the columns headed ‘query’ ‘current’ and ‘rows’ – these detail the amount of rows, blocks and so on that the query requested and worked on – if your program appears to be requesting and processing an excessive number of rows, look to reduce these (by altering the SQL statements) to bring down the total amount of data the query is looking to process.